MaastrichtU-IDS/translator-openpredict/README.md

 ### How to use it

-The user provides a drug or a disease ID, and choose a prediction model (only OMIM - DrugBank at the moment).
+The user provides a drug 💊 or a disease 🦠 identifier as a CURIE (e.g. DRUGBANK:DB00394, OMIM:246300), and choose a prediction model (only OMIM - DrugBank at the moment).

-* The `/predict` call will return the list of potential target for this entity
+* The `/predict` call will return the list of predicted target for this entity, the labels are resolved using the [Translator Name Resolver API](http://robokop.renci.org:2434/docs#/lookup/lookup_curies_lookup_post):

 ```json
 {